chriszc97/Pokedex-/README.md

 ##### [Github |](https://github.com/chriszc97) [Linkedin | ](https://www.linkedin.com/in/christopher-zeas-8929691b1/) [ Website |]() [ Facebook]()
 ***
 ### ***Description***
-The pokedex app allows users to see the first 151 pokemon of the kato region, Users can olso interact with the app to add there own pokemon. (fake or real).
+The pokedex app allows users to see the first 151 pokemon of the kato region, Users can also interact with the app to add there own pokemon. (fake or real).
+They would be displayed in a different component.
 ### ***Technologies Used***
 * CSS Grid
 * Event listeners